remcohaszing/eslint-config-remcohaszing/README.md

 Other rules have been turned off, because these rules may conflict with the purpose of the documentation.

-To no lint Markdown files, ignore them.
+To not lint Markdown files, ignore them.

 ```yaml
 ignorePatterns: